qbrc-cnap/cnap/docs/workflows.md

 #### Styling

 Much of the HTML elements provided with CNAP use CSS classes from the Bootstrap 4 framework.
-If you wish to change the appearance, you may edit the HTML and/or the CSS file at `<repository dir>/workflow_ingestion/css/analysis_form.css`.
+If you wish to change the appearance, you may edit the HTML and/or the CSS file at `/www/workflow_ingestion/css/analysis_form.css`.

 #### Hidden params